MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-addin/admin-guide/use-sccm.md

   - D365CE
   - D365Outlook
 ---
-# Use SCCM to install Dynamics 365 for Customer Engagement for Outlook
+# Use SCCM to install Dynamics 365 for Outlook
 Organizations with large deployments of [!INCLUDE[pn_crm_for_outlook_short](../../includes/pn-crm-for-outlook-short.md)] should consider using System Center Configuration Manager (SCCM) to more efficiently and securely deploy and manage [!INCLUDE[pn_crm_for_outlook_short](../../includes/pn-crm-for-outlook-short.md)] installation.

- For information about installing [!INCLUDE[pn_crm_for_outlook_short](../../includes/pn-crm-for-outlook-short.md)] using System Center Configuration Manager (SCCM), see the download [Use SCCM to install Dynamics 365 for Customer Engagement for Outlook](http://download.microsoft.com/download/2/C/0/2C0AB67B-8B6F-4EF1-95C3-8DAEAD6E2FAE/Use_SCCM_to_install_Dynamics_365_for_Outlook.pdf).
+ For information about installing [!INCLUDE[pn_crm_for_outlook_short](../../includes/pn-crm-for-outlook-short.md)] using System Center Configuration Manager (SCCM), see the download [Use SCCM to install Dynamics 365 for Outlook](http://download.microsoft.com/download/2/C/0/2C0AB67B-8B6F-4EF1-95C3-8DAEAD6E2FAE/Use_SCCM_to_install_Dynamics_365_for_Outlook.pdf).
  For information about SCCM, see [System Center Configuration Manager Documentation](https://docs.microsoft.com/sccm/).